University of London Institute in Paris: Academics

 The institute offers two three-year undergraduate courses: a BA in French Studies, which can be combined with minors in History, Business, or International Relations.
 And a BA in International Politics (taught in English), which can be studied with a minor in French Studies.
 Both courses offered result in a University of London qualification.

 At postgraduate level the institute offers a Master of Arts in Urban History and Culture and a Master of Laws.
 Both postgraduate courses are taught in collaboration with Queen Mary University of London: the MA in Urban History and Culture receives a University of London degree.
 The Master of Laws is taught and awarded by Queen Mary University of London and can be taken either as a single degree lasting 12 months, or as a dual degree, with the Sorbonne, lasting 18 months.

 The institute hosts a large number of academic seminars, workshops and conferences that bring together leading British and French scholars and scientists in a range of academic subjects.
 It is also home to the Paris Centre for Migrant Writing and Expression – a research centre working with academics, students, asylum seekers and refugees in Paris to investigate varied questions of mobility and displacement, translation, multilingualism, and cultural transfer.

+Student life

+The University of London Institute in Paris offers a range of opportunities designed to enrich students’ academic and social experience in the heart of Paris.
+The institute promotes a supportive environment, with practical services such as careers advice, help with accommodation and student support services available to enrolled students.

+Students' Union

+University of London Institute in Paris Students' Union (ULIP SU) is the representative body for students of the institute.
+All ULIP students automatically become its members free of charge and are encouraged to get involved beyond the classroom through a wide range of events, societies, and student-led initiatives, including social events, guest lectures, and group activities.

+The Union is entirely student-run and student-elected, with representatives chosen annually to sit on the Students’ Union Executive Committee, ensuring fair and inclusive representation of the student body.
+All ULIP students can join or create societies covering areas such as sport, arts, culture, politics, student media, and beyond, making it easy to build communities around shared interests and ideas.

+In the 2025–2026 academic year, the President of the ULIP Students’ Union is Marina Argent, who represents the student body and oversees the Union's activities.